Transfer Credit Related to Military Service

 - Receive distributed or undistributed credit awarded through Indiana University "Credit by Portfolio" policies.

-- Based on the SOC guidelines, when "general policy permits [campuses will] award transfer credit or credit for prior learning to:
+- Based on the DODMOU guidelines, when "general policy permits [campuses will] award transfer credit or credit for prior learning to:

 - Replace a required course within a major;